Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

-This shaders are ASE replicated vanilla AIT/Item.
+This shaders are ASE replicated vanilla AIT/Clothes True.
 Can be used for making colorable studio objects or accessories.

 # Variants